Care, Guidance and Support

 |Newton||Ms M Gosling||Dark Blue|

-Each year group in Years 7-11 has one tutor group of about 30 boys.
-In the Sixth Form there are three tutor groups in each House.
-In each tutor group there are students from both Years 12 and 13.
+Years 7-11 have one tutor group per house, each of about 30 boys.
+In the Sixth Form there are three tutor groups in each House; each Sixth Form tutor group consists of students from both Years 12 and 13.
 House Captains and House Prefects are selected on an annual basis and represent their House in a number of ways as well as being role models for their House members.

 During the year the Houses compete against each other in a number of activities throughout the year.
 The annual House Competition culminates in the school’s Sports’ Day, which normally takes place in July.
 The students take great pride in their House, and all competitions are fiercely (and fairly) contested!
 Each year, students in each House choose a charity to support.
 Each House is assigned a week in the school calendar for fundraising, with the prefects taking the lead in organising events such as cake sales, sports tournaments, talents shows and discos.
 It is not unusual for a House to raise over £2,000 for their chosen charity.